 Flower facts: For many years flowers have intrigued us with their unique beauty and lovely scents.
-We have put together some interesting facts all things flowers, just in time for gardening week!
+We have put together some interesting facts all things flowers!

 1. It is against the law to intentionally pick, uproot or destroy bluebells in England.
 Half the population of bluebells are found in the UK, therefore it is rare to find bluebells in any other country.